 Project Participants - SCDNR MRD

 Mike Arendt has been the fourth Principal Investigator of this program since May 2007.
-Mike holds a BS in Biology from the Virginia Military Institute and a MS in Marine Science from the College of William and Mary/VIMS.
+Mike holds a BS in Biology from the Virginia Military Institute, a MS in Marine Science from the College of William and Mary/VIMS, and a PhD in Biological Sciences from the University of South Carolina.
 Mike was hired by the SCDNR MRD to provide seasonal assistance to this research program during its first year of operation.
-Prior to his current employment Mike was a ‘fish guy’, and he credits SCDNR with his first opportunity to work with and study sea turtles.
+Prior to his current employment Mike was a 'fish guy', and he credits SCDNR with his first opportunity to work with and study sea turtles.

 Jeff Schwenter provides analytical and logistical support (notably as a Chief Scientist) to the in-water research program.
 Jeff holds a BS in Biology from Lake Superior State University and a MS in Marine Biology from the College of Charleston.
 Jeff was originally hired in 2008 to assess mercury concentrations in archived tissue samples, and has applied his laboratory skills by assisting Dr. David Owens with testosterone radioimmunoassays since 2009.
 Jeff has also provided invaluable statistical assistance since 2010.